sluke/freeChat/readme.md

 *   💡 **Intelligent Command Line Experience**: Features a modern CLI with command autocompletion (Tab), history navigation (↑↓), reverse history search (Ctrl+R), and auto-suggestions.
 *   ⌨️ **Modern Shortcuts**: Use `Control + Enter` to submit multi-line input, conforming to modern application habits.
 *   💾 **Session Management and Export**: Supports creating, saving, and loading chat sessions, with the ability to easily export session records in Markdown, JSON, or HTML formats.
+*   🎨 **Markdown Rendering Support**: Export sessions with beautifully rendered Markdown content in HTML format using the new `md-rendered` export option.

 ## 🚀 Installation and Setup